gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ##### !question

-With the visualizer, build a balanced tree with a height of 5 levels.
+With the [Binary Tree Visualizer](http://btv.melezinek.cz/binary-search-tree.html), build a balanced tree with a height of 5 levels.
 How many comparisons do you need to make to find a particular leaf node?
 ##### !end-question

 ##### !placeholder